 KDA in Halo Infinite is calculated using this formula ( Kills + Assists / 3 ) – Deaths.
 This means that it adds your kills to the value of one-third of your assists.
 It then subtracts the number of times you died.
 So, for instance, if you got 5 kills, 8 assists, and died 4 times, your KDA ratio would be 3.66.

-This is the same way it was calculated in Halo 5, but in past games in the Halo franchise, all that was tracked was your kill and death ratio, or your KD.
+This is the same way it was calculated in Halo 5, but in past games in the Halo franchise, all that was tracked was your kill to death ratio, or your KD.
 Adding assists into the mix complicates things a little bit from previous entries, but gives players that don’t get as many kills in Halo Infinite’s multiplayer mode a little boost.
 If you’re new to playing online or the franchise’s multiplayer, you’re going to like the Halo Infinite numbers.